 - Shark Population Monitoring

-We also have a number of student projects running, either for the purposes of a university dissertation or thesis or as part of an internship placement.
-Some of the recent projects we have set up based on student and intern interests include measurements of mangrove growth and recruitment, plastic waste surveying to link marine waste to the plastic debris we find on land, and micro-plastic diversity in varying sediment types.
+We also have a number of student projects running, either for the purposes of a university dissertation or thesis or as part of a field experience placement.
+Some of the recent projects we have set up based on student interests include measurements of mangrove growth and recruitment, plastic waste surveying to link marine waste to the plastic debris we find on land, and micro-plastic diversity in varying sediment types.
 If you are interested in conducting your own project whilst with us, then please get in touch to discuss the options with our team.

-or click below to find out how you can
+Click below to find out how you can: